 - tell your doctor and pharmacist if you are allergic to rifampin, rifabutin (Mycobutin), rifapentine (Priftin), any other medications, or any of the ingredients in rifampin capsules.
 Ask your doctor or pharmacist for a list of the ingredients.

 - tell your doctor if you are taking any of the following medications: atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva), saquinavir (Invirase), tipranavir (Aptivus), or ritonavir (Norvir) and saquinavir (Invirase) taken together.
 Your doctor will probably tell you not to take rifampin if you are taking any of these medications.

-- if you are taking antacids, take them at least 1 hour after you take rifampin.
+- if you are taking antacids, take rifampin at least 1 hour before you take the antacids..